 Pork is a firm favorite on the grill, from ribs to pork butt.

-However, the best pork to throw on the grill for a Saturday afternoon cookout is one of our favorites.
+However, one of our favorites is the best pork to throw on the grill for a Saturday afternoon cookout.

 Our selection for the best pork to grill may not be the first cut of pork that comes to mind, but it is one of the easiest to grill with many variations according to taste.

-Pork Chops Are the Best Pork Cut to Grill
+Pork Chops Are the Best Pork Cuts to Grill

 Pork chops are our selection for the best pork to grill because of their versatility when cooked in this way.